-Course Title Paper and cellulosic materials Module ID 7452/4EMINENT302 Responsible Lecturer Maria Helena Godinho / Luis Pereira University University NOVA Lisbon Semester 3 Relation to curriculum Mandatory course Credit points (ECTS) 6 Teaching type Lecture, exercises, and laboratory practice.
-Workload TP:21h; PL:35h; OT:6h. total number of working hours: 168h Course description Cellulose has a unique role among polymeric materials: It is biocompatible and biomimetic polymer and studying it requires interdisciplinary skills.
-This module is recommended for students who want to deepen their learning in the characteristics of cellulose and its derivatives and their impact on industrials sectors on the development of new functional materials.
+Course Title Biomimetic materials and applications

+Module ID 7452/4EMINENT302

+Responsible Lecturer Maria Helena Godinho / Luis Pereira

+University University NOVA Lisbon

+Semester 3

+Relation to curriculum Mandatory course

+Credit points (ECTS) 6

+Teaching type Lecture, exercises, and laboratory practice.

+Workload TP:21h; PL:35h; OT:6h. total number of working hours:

+168h

+Course description Cellulose has a unique role among polymeric materials: It

+is biocompatible and biomimetic polymer and studying it

+requires interdisciplinary skills.

-The module starts by addressing fundamental aspects about the structure of cellulose, its chemical modifications, and its major applications The central scientific objective is to consolidate and extend students' knowledge in the field of polymeric materials by introducing an old natural material which is a potential source of new materials with exceptional mechanical, optical and electrical properties.
+This module is recommended for students who want to deepen their learning in the characteristics of cellulose and other natural materials and their impact on industrials sectors on the development of new functional materials.
+The module starts by addressing fundamental aspects about the structure of natural polymers, their chemical modifications, and their major applications.
+The central scientific objective is to consolidate and extend students' knowledge in the field of polymeric materials by introducing natural materials which is a potential source of new materials with exceptional mechanical, optical and electrical properties.
 Syllabus: Introduction: Natural polymers.
-Major natural polymers; Cellulose: Constitution and Structure: structural analysis. crystalline structure.
-Amorphous cellulose.
-Lignocellulosic composites: Wood, Cork, Cotton.
+Hierarchical structures in nature: Structure-property (function) relationships Lignocellulosic composites: Wood, Cork, Cotton.
 Paper manufacture.
 Cellulose Derivatives: Classification of cellulose derivatives.
 Modification reactions of cellulose.
-Crosslinking reactions.
-Graft derived cellulose.
 Preparation of films and fibers and their characterisation.
-Cellulose Derivatives interaction / Solvent: rheological characterisation.
-Water- soluble cellulose derivatives.
-Gel point.
-Cellulose Liquid Crystalline Polymers: Classification.
-Optical properties of chiral nematic phase theory for the chiral nematic phase.
-Thermotropic mesophases Rheological properties of thermotropic and lyotropic phases.
-Cellulosic composites: Preparation of mixtures and Cellulosic composites.
-Treparation of mixtures and micro composites.
-Films and fibers preparation.
 Applications of Cellulose and Its Derivatives as Biocompatible Materials.
-Learning Outcomes The students get a vision of cellulose as a material of the future in terms of technological applications.
-Then students learn about the applications of cellulose to paper and composites.
-Finally, a new view is given on the applicability of cellulosis materials in their arcses of photonics, energy and electronics.
-Assessment method Two tests or exam together a written report on the lab work .
+Biomimetic materials based on cellulose and chitin: Photonic structures Materials with functional gradients Smart materials based on natural materials Lograina Outcomes Bioinspired materials for medical applications At the and of the semester students are expected to know.
+Learning Outcomes At the end of the semester students are expected to know about: - hierarchical structures present in nature and various biomimetic materials to determine relationships between structure-functionality-properties, - the main methodologies used for the extraction of natural polymers, namely extraction of cellulosic fibres and chitin from wood and to acquire knowledge how to produce synthetic products available on the market. applicability of biomimetic materials in photonics, electronics, energy harvesting, biomedicine and 4D structures.
+Assessment method Two tests or exam together a written report on the lab work.
 The final grade is given based on the weighted average of tests/exam with written work and lab work presentation made by the students Literature P.J.
 Flory "Principles of Polymer Chemistry", Cornell University Press, Ithaca, N.Y.
 (1953) R.D.
 Gilbert, Cellulosic Polymers, Blends and Composites, Hanser, Munich (1994) W. Hamad, Cellulosic Materials, Kluwer Academic Publishers, London (2001) P.A.
 Williams, Cellulosic pulps, fibres and materials, Woodhead Publishing Itd, Cambridge (2000) NS.
-Hon.
+Hon,

-N. Shiraishi, Wood and Cellulosic Chemistry, Marcel Dekker, N.Y.
-(2000) Articles to be distributed during the lecture classes
+N. Shiraishi, Wood and Cellulosic Che Dekker, N.Y.
+(2000) emistry, Marcel Articles to be distributed during the I ecture classes